 Statement from Christian Down, Executive Principal at Inspire Enterprise Academy

-It is with deep sadness that we confirm Inspire Enterprise Academy Southampton is closing.
+It is with deep sadness that we confirm Inspire Enterprise Academy Southampton is now closed.

 While our provision was exceeding expectations and helping young people in the city achieve more, it is not financially viable to continue the school.